Clinical Education: Physical Therapy

 Clinical education is conducted in approved facilities that assist the program in achieving student learning goals and outcomes.
 In general, the DPT Program partners with clinical sites that provide exposure to patients/clients that are representative of those commonly seen in practice across the lifespan and the continuum of care.
 Practice settings should be representative of those in which physical therapy is commonly practiced and provide interactions with and mentorship by physical therapist role models whose practice is consistent with evidence-based and outcomes-oriented patient care and the program’s philosophy of practice.

-South College currently affiliates with 1000+ facilities across the nation.
-The nature of our hybrid learning platform allows students to live at home during the majority of their education, and as a result the first clinical rotation is often one that is in the student’s home town or state.
+South College currently affiliates with 2000+ facilities across the nation.
+The nature of our hybrid learning platform allows students to live at home during the majority of their education, and when possible, will help students access clinical education sites within their own home-town or state.
 This allows the student to maintain a professional connection to their community.
-Our affiliations for the terminal internship are often developed as a result of our desire to place students in locations where a post-graduate residency program is possible.
-Students are encouraged to relocate as necessary to gain experience in these settings as they offer high-quality educational opportunities both as a student and potentially as a resident following graduation.
+Students are encouraged to relocate as necessary to gain experience in quality settings as they offer exceptional educational opportunities both as a student and potentially as a resident following graduation.
+Our affiliations for the terminal clinical experience are often developed as a result of our desire to place students in locations where a post-graduate residency program is possible.

-If you are interested in becoming a part of our clinical faculty family, please contact Dr. Hannah Norton, Director of Clinical Education, at DPTclinical@south.edu.
+If you are interested in becoming a part of our clinical faculty family, please contact our Clinical Education team at [email protected].

 Clinical Education Schedule